David Byerman: Awards and recognition

-At its Legislative Summit, the National Conference of State Legislatures announced in August 2014 that Secretary Byerman was the recipient of the Kevin B. Harrington Award.
+At its Legislative Summit, the National Conference of State Legislatures announced in August 2014 that Byerman was the recipient of the Kevin B. Harrington Award.
 The award, named for Senator Kevin B. Harrington, "recognizes an individual or organization for advancing public understanding of state and local representative democracy."

+In 2025, Byerman graduated from the Center for Excellence in County Leadership program.